-UC Davis Health & Wellness Center
+UC Davis, Health and Wellness Center

 Today’s universities are expected to provide nurturing environments that cultivate the “whole student,” fostering not only critical thinking and workforce competitiveness, but also holistic wellbeing.
 The new Student Health and Wellness Center at UC Davis plays a crucial role in addressing this expectation and better supporting the student body, with primary care services, women’s health, specialty clinics, counseling services, and health promotion and education.
 Meditation rooms, a wellness garden bounded by a walking track, and a demonstration kitchen encourage student engagement.
 Located on one of the campus’ primary vehicular, bike, and pedestrian pathways, the new facility is highly visible and accessible.
 It is directly adjacent to the new Activities and Recreation Center, linking these two student services and making healthy living integral to the college experience.
 A continuity of materials connects indoors and outdoors.
 Finely polished concrete masonry units and transparent curtain walls reveal the building’s vibrant, active interiors and encourage use of the facility.